 Confusing words in the hospitality industry.

-There are several engrossing words while booking a hotel that confuses a lot of Tourist and may end up in misunderstandings if one does not understand these words properly.
+There are several engrossing words while booking a hotel that confuse a lot of Tourist and may lead to Miscommunication during booking.

 22.)
 Per Person Sharing.

 I BURST in Laughter when I was typing this word.
 It is one of the most misunderstood words in the hospitality industry.

 I used to be a victim too before I joined the industry.
 The phrase used to get into my nerves.

 Meaning: Per Person Sharing simply means, Two people in the same room.
 For example, If YOU get a quote reading $100 Per person Sharing.

 it means each is paying $100 so the room for the two of you will be $100 x 2= $200.

 21.)
 Full Board, Half Board and Bed and Breakfast